vitaskonst/alpaca.py/README.md

 A python client based on [alpaca.cpp](https://github.com/antimatter15/alpaca.cpp).

 The most important change W.R.T the original code is that context is not maintained between calls.
-That is there is not state so by default it doesn't behave like a chat bot.
-That said it's easy to add that simply by keeping track of all user and system utterances.
+That is there is no state, so by default it doesn't behave like a chat bot.
+That said, it's easy to add that simply by keeping track of all user and system utterances.

 ## Build